thinksolv/thinksolv-careers/roles/graphic-designer-video-editor.md

 - Good command of English with clear articulation and fluency for professional video narration or scripting.
 - Basic familiarity with Google Workspace and Microsoft Office.
 - Experience with WonderShare DemoCreator will be considered an advantage.
+- Mobile-based video creation/editing **will not be accepted**.
+Only desktop/laptop-based editing is allowed.

 ## Selection Process